 With a view to the children's best interests, Catelijne will first try to reach collaborative solutions, through mediation or a 4-way meeting (with both clients and their lawyers).
 But where needed, she will use her extensive litigation experience to reach the best for her clients in court.

 Catelijne is not just a seasoned legal practitioner; she also has a background in mental health care, which makes her an especially skilled mediator.
 Her experience with conversational techniques and the interventions required in specific situations are clearly reflected in her mediations, as well as her sense of compassion for clients at a critical stage of their lives.
 Parties usually feel positive about the future on completion of the mediation process.

 Catelijne passed the super specialization course of the Dutch Association of Family Lawyers and Divorce Mediators (vFAS) with great pleasure, and makes sure she regularly participates in continuous learning programs on family law and mediation.
-Catelijne is also a member of the Association of International Child Abduction Lawyers (https://diallawyers.org/nl/ ) and the chairperson for the Southeast Asia focus group of L4L, the Lawyers for Lawyers Foundation.
+Catelijne is also a board member of the Association of International Child Abduction Lawyers (https://diallawyers.org/nl/ ) and the chairperson for the Southeast Asia focus group of L4L, the Lawyers for Lawyers Foundation.

 Monique Schellekens has been acting as a lawyer since 2002.
 As a family-law specialist, Monique handles divorces, the termination of cohabitation, the division of marital community or joint property, the settlement of marriage contracts, parenting plans, child support and alimony, parental authority and related family-law cases.